Regions of Uganda

 The regions of Uganda are known as Central, Western, Eastern, and Northern.
 These four regions are in turn divided into districts.
 There were 56 districts in 2002, which expanded into 111 districts plus one city (Kampala) by 2010.

 The national government interacts directly with the districts, so regions do not have any definite role in administration.
 Under British rule before 1962, the regions were functional administrative units and were called provinces, headed by a Provincial Commissioner.
 The central region is the kingdom of Buganda, which then had a semi-autonomous government headed by the Kabaka (king).
 The equivalent of the Provincial Commissioner for Buganda was called the Resident.

-At Uganda's 2002 census, the Central region (It is coterminous with the Kingdom of Buganda, one of the ancient African monarchies that are constitutionally recognised in Uganda) contained 27 percent of the country's population, the Western region contained 26 percent, the Eastern region 25 percent, and the Northern region 22 percent.
+At Uganda's 2002 census, the Central region (coterminous with the Kingdom of Buganda, one of the ancient African monarchies constitutionally recognised in Uganda) contained 27 percent of the country's population, the Western region contained 26 percent, the Eastern region 25 percent, and the Northern region 22 percent.

 The country's population density by region was 226 persons per square kilometre (km^{2}) in the Eastern region, 176 per km^{2} in the Central region, 126 per km^{2} in the Western region, and 65 per km^{2} in the Northern region.